zz3599/SparqlEngine/README.md

 OUTPUT
 =====
 An outputfile by the name of [inputfile].P will be created in the same location as the program.
 The query/1 predicate will produce be the literal translation of the SPARQL query.
-The predicates

 DEMO
 =====
-Try any of the q[.] files in this directory .
+Try any of the test/q[0-6] files

 LIMITATIONS
 ====